meichthys/onenote-html-export/README.md

 # Onenote Html Export
 Exports local onenote notebooks in html directory format.
+I've personally used the resulting files to import into Trilium Notes with good success.

 | :exclamation:  Note: If you want to convert an online notebook, import it into your Microsoft Office version of Onenote first. |
 |--------------------------------------------------------------------------------------------------------------------------------|